jhsu802701/rails_from_scratch_rails5/09-06-users_edit.md

   output
 end
 ```
-* Enter the command "test1".
-* Replace the Capybara section with the following code:
+* Replace the Capybara section of test/test_helper.rb with the following code:
 ```
 #######################
 # BEGIN: Capybara setup